CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
-Following the calibration process and the identification of the positions of the two peaks on the histogram, as well as the phase difference, phase correction performed by <code>corr_phase</code> function can be achieved through four distinct protocols:<br>
+Following the calibration process and the identification of the positions of the two peaks on the histogram, as well as the phase difference, phase correction performed by <code>corr_phase</code> function can be achieved through four distinct protocols, chosen with <code>pha_corr</code> parameter:<br>
 &#8226 <code>raw_phase</code>: The raw phase is retained, and no processing is applied (suitable for use in pre-measurement phase calibration).<br>
 &#8226 <code>offset</code>: A phase offset is determined through calibration, and the phase difference between the two peaks remains unchanged (a treatment method that aims to preserve the initial measurement as faithfully as possible).<br>
 &#8226 <code>affine</code>: An affine relationship is applied to all phase values, adjusting the phase difference to 180°.<br>